SC Focal point

 Wetlands are one of the world’s most important environmental assets, existing in all continents and latitudes.
 Wetlands are home of a large biota diversity and provide significant economic, social and cultural benefits related to timber, fisheries, hunting, recreational and tourist activities, etc. In general they provide a wide array of useful and appreciated ecosystem services related to water quality preservation, erosion shore protection from wave action, nurseries for fish and other freshwater and marine animals.
 Wetlands can be critical to groundwater recharge, carbon sequestration, and reductions of storm and flooding damages.
 Wetlands play an important role in educating people about biodiversity and natural processes.
 However, many wetlands across the world have undergone significant degradation with negative impacts on biological diversity and peoples' livelihoods.
 Many of their resources are considered under risk as a result of anthropic impacts related to water management, damming, fishing, farming, oil exploitation, agriculture and forestry, etc. The losses are larger and faster on inland than on coastal natural areas.

-The overall mission of the Thematic Group is to develop a global network of experts dedicated to promote the preservation and restoration of wetlands and sustainable use of their resources by maintaining their ecosystem services, enhancing their biodiversity, ecological processes, resilience, livelihoods and water, food and-health security for local communities.
+The overall mission of the Wetlands Specialist Group is to develop a global network of experts dedicated to promote the preservation and restoration of wetlands and sustainable use of their resources by maintaining their ecosystem services, enhancing their biodiversity, ecological processes, resilience, livelihoods and water, food and-health security for local communities.